firstneverrest/Go-Learning/README.md

 }
 ```

-## Go Routine
+## Goroutine

-Go routine is used to executes asynchronously or concurrently and running with multi-thread.
+Goroutine is used to executes asynchronously or concurrently and running with multi-thread.
 Therefore, it helps executing much faster.

 ```go
 package main